 -The Decline of Boize and Changing Name to “Emissary” (May 1993 – June 1993)

--The Boize Legacy
+-The Boize Legacy (December 2010 – Present)

 In the mid-2010’s, U-Iliot Records resurfaced to offer digital reissues of all the Boize material; the original 1989 demo, the unreleased 1990 album, the 1992 self-titled EP and a collection of b-sides and rehearsal demos.
 A commemorative music video was also put together for the song “I’ll Still Love You“.
-To date, none of the post-Charly material has surfaced.
+To date, none of the post-Lopez material has surfaced.
 If you dig Boize, like them on Facebook.
 If you have any pictures or memorabilia of theirs that isn’t in this article, please get in touch!
 We’d like to add it to the collection!

 1989-12-??
-Salle L’Intro (Montreal, QC)
+Salle L’Intro (Villeray, Montreal, QC)

-- 1990-04-02 Salle L’intro (Villeray, Montreal, QC)
+- 1990-04-02 Salle L’Intro (Villeray, Montreal, QC)

 - 1990-05-26 Salle L’Intro (Villeray, Montreal, QC)

-- 1990-12-23 Sam’s Rock Bar (Saint-Leonard, QC) Barfly
+- 1990-12-23 Sam’s Rock Bar (Saint-Leonard, Montreal, QC) Barfly

-- 1990-12-30 Sam’s Rock Bar (Saint-Leonard, QC) Barfly
+- 1990-12-30 Sam’s Rock Bar (Saint-Leonard, Montreal, QC) Barfly

-- 1990-12-31 Sam’s Rock Bar (Saint-Leonard, QC) Red Tape
+- 1990-12-31 Sam’s Rock Bar (Saint-Leonard, Montreal, QC) Red Tape

-- 1991-02-16 Whiskey’s Rock Bar (Saint-Michel, QC) Ruff Edge, Barbarella
+- 1991-02-16 Whiskey’s Rock Bar (Saint-Michel, Montreal, QC) Ruff Edge, Barbarella

-- 1991-04-15 Terminal (Montreal, QC) Anxiety
+- 1991-04-15 The Terminal Showbar (Shaughnessy Village, Montreal, QC) Anxiety

-- 1991-05-18 Sam’s Rock Bar (Saint-Leonard, QC)
+- 1991-05-18 Sam’s Rock Bar (Saint-Leonard, Montreal, QC) Sublime Fine

 - 1991-08-07 Salle L’Intro (Villeray, Montreal, QC)

-- 1991-09-20 La Brique (Montreal, QC) Foreplay, Stone Valley
+- 1991-09-20 La Brique (Ville Marie, Montreal, QC) Foreplay, Stone Valley

 - 1991-11-28 Backstreet (Ville Marie, Montreal, QC)